Mindanao: Largest cities and municipalities in Mindanao

 The list of largest cities and municipalities in Mindanao in terms of population is shown in the table below.

 Geography

 Mindanao is the second-largest island in the Philippines at 97530 km2, and is the seventh-most populous island in the world.
 The island is mountainous, and is home to Mount Apo, the highest mountain in the country.
 Mindanao is surrounded by four seas: the Sulu Sea to the west, the Philippine Sea to the east, the Celebes Sea to the south, and the Mindanao Sea to the north.

-The island itself is part of an island group of the same name, which includes the Sulu Archipelago and the outlying islands of Camiguin, Dinagat, Siargao, and Samal.
+The island itself is part of an island group of the same name, which consists of the mainland, the Sulu Archipelago and the outlying islands of Camiguin, Dinagat, Siargao, and Samal.